Exeter-Diabetes/DementiaRisperidonePaper/README.md

       - Stroke (**clean_stroke_medcodes** and **clean_stroke_icd10**)
       - ONS death (**onsDeath**)
       - Stroke as primary cause of death (**death_stroke_primary**)
-   * The final dementia cohort, containing patients with HES-linked data, was then created and linked with the deprivation table.
+   * The final dementia cohort, containing patients with HES-linked data, was then created and linked to the deprivation table.
 The final table is named **final_dementia_cohortLinkedData**.

          ```
              [1] "patid"                        "consid"                       "pracid"                       "obsid"